 - Auto batteries, tires and brakes, clones, and non-OEM parts

 - Key performance data, maintenance records, and repairs

 Chain-of-Custody and Control

 Tracks movement of documents and items through collection and safeguarding.
-Analysis lifecycle by documenting each person who handled evidence, date/time it was collected or transferred as well as transfer purpose.
+Analysis lifecycle by documenting each person who handled evidence, the date/time it was collected or transferred, as well as the transfer purpose.